nymkappa/kanbanboard/README.md

 # Kanbanboard

-Typescript implementation of a Kanban baord using FoalTS.
+Typescript implementation of a Kanban baord backend using FoalTS.

-# How to run the backend
+# How to build and run

 1. `npm install`
 2. `npm run build`